edemko/words-words-words/src/articles/crypto.md

 Between two secure parties is end-to-end, wheras with only one secure party, the best achievable is zero-access.

 It seems that party-to-party authentication in ProtonMail relies on the authenticity of the first contact to exchange public keys, and for that we trust the ProtonMail service.
-[This post](https://protonmail.com/blog/address-verification-pgp-support/) and [this support article](https://protonmail.com/support/knowledge-base/address-verification/)seem to indicate that trusted sender-key associations are stored similarly to ssh (where e.g. I decide to trust a server's key).
+[This post](https://protonmail.com/blog/address-verification-pgp-support/) and [this support article](https://protonmail.com/support/knowledge-base/address-verification/) seem to indicate that trusted sender-key associations are stored similarly to ssh (where e.g. I decide to trust a server's key).
 For this, it seems the way to maintain security without necessarily trusting ProtonMail not to have been hacked is to verify they key through an independent connection, preferably secure.
 The difference between this and authenticating communications in manual PGP is, it seems, not much.